ewlin/Coding-for-managers-collaborative-project/ExercisesA/README.md

 ```
 You can actually reference `originalString` anywhere in the body (the inside) of the function that you'll fill out and code. `originalString` is a placeholder that will refer to whatever the value is that the user includes as an input when they use your function.

-So if I use `functionName('hello')` with an input (aka argument) of a string `'hello'`, when the function runs, anytime the computer encounters the variable name `originalString`, it'll substitute in the value `'hello'`.
+So in the case of the hypothetical/fake function `functionName`, if I call the function `functionName('hello')` with an input (aka argument) of a string `'hello'`, when the function runs, anytime the computer encounters the variable name `placeholder1` inside the function, it'll substitute in the value `'hello'`.

 If you're feeling extra adventurous (or want more practice), try writing a second function that gets you this!